websight-io/docs/docs/cms/developers/publishing/index.md

 import org.jetbrains.annotations.NotNull;

 /**
- * Allows to define operation name.
-Name of operation service of particular type must be unique.
+ * Allows you to define operation name.
+The name of operation service of a particular type must be unique.
 If
- * another operation of given type with same name is provided it replaces previous one.
+ * another operation of a given type with the same name is provided, it replaces the previous one.
  */
 public interface NamedPublishingOperation {